 Manual data analysis is extremely time-consuming and, thus, inefficient and expensive.
 When people need to dedicate hours to importing, cleaning, and sorting data, they can’t focus on other revenue-adding tasks.

 Some tools (like calculators and spreadsheets with formulas) speed up the data analysis process.
 But it’s still slow.
 Think of how long it takes you to create a pie chart with 100+ entries in heavy and complex BI tools like Power BI.
 Now imagine the success of your organization depends on you doing it hourly.

 Automated data processing systems are efficient because they perform repetitive tasks (like importing or tallying data) at scale.
 Thus, they can process large amounts of data very quickly.
 The insights you get from them are also up to date, as can they analyze data in real-time.

-Additionally, they simplify your organization’s data management process.
+Additionally, they streamline your organization’s data management process.

-This is exactly what an end-to-end data platform like ClicData allows you to do.
-It takes you from this
+This is exactly what an end-to-end data analytics and data management platform like ClicData allows you to do.
+It takes you from this:

 … to this:

 Data silos are collections of data that are unreachable to others in your organization because the data lives in an inaccessible location.